Sandipan99/Oedipus/README.md

 Use main.py to run inference.
 The prompts are listed there

 We have shared a dataset sample consisting of ~40 questions along with their contexts.
-Please reach outto us as sandipan.sikdar@l3s.de for getting access to the full dataset
+Please reach out to us at sandipan.sikdar@l3s.de for getting access to the full dataset